Rudy Giuliani Posts Nonsense Tweet Reading ‘Kimim Has F,’ Gets Compared To Trump’s ‘Covfefe’

 While there was no such explanation from Rudy Giuliani about his strange tweet, he could be facing the pressure of the Mueller investigation as well.
 After a week that included new charges that former Trump campaign manager Paul Manafort lied to investigators — even while he was working on a plea deal — and a new guilty plea from Michael Cohen, there were reports that Giuliani himself may be in some trouble.

-As Salon noted, there is speculation that Giuliani himself may end up testifying because of the multiple lies being told be targets of the investigation.
+As Salon noted, there is speculation that Giuliani himself may end up testifying because of the multiple lies being told by targets of the investigation.
 Speaking on The Last Word with Lawrence O’Donnell, Washington Post columnist Jennifer Rubin said that “the president and his attorneys are communicating with every pathological liar and criminal out there that they possibly can.”

 “It’s remarkable, actually,” Rubin said.
 “And because there is no defense for someone who has already pled guilty, what they have said — everything they have — said is discoverable.”